ingridsfd/IngridsCoreCodeFullStackBootcamp/README.md

 # About this repo:

 This is for me to track my progress in the Full Stack bootcamp of Core Code.
-The exercises are optional to make.
+The exercises are optional to make and I know doing this, will help me dominate JavaScript syntax.

 Here are the weeks listed: